 Videos on Twitter get 2.8x more retweets while people watch over an hour of Facebook video every week.
 If you need any more convincing on why you should be incorporating video into your marketing, check out this list of staggering online video stats.
 If you want to stand out against your competitors, play around with creating video content.
 Go live on Facebook or Instagram for an event or announcement, create a video about your company, or try incorporating videos into the content you post.
 Video is the future of the web, don’t get lost in the dust.

 People no longer have to leave their house, their chair, or even their social media to make purchases.
 Another trend that has become a staple feature on most social networks in the ability to browse and buy products in the applications.
 Facebook has a mobile shopping section, and Twitter had a ‘buy now’ button option for advertisers featuring products in their ads (they phased it out this year to make room for more social commerce options), even Instagram has a shop now option on sponsored content.

 Setting up a Facebook shop section isn’t for every brand, like those specializing in services.
-Even if you can sell your product directly in the platform, you can use paid promotions across the platforms to bring your consumers to a mobile friendly section of your website.
+Even if you can sell your product directly on the platform, you can use paid promotions across the platforms to bring your consumers to a mobile-friendly section of your website.
 According to Heidi Cohen, social commerce is so successful because “Roughly three out of four consumers rely on social networks to guide their purchase decisions.
-As a result, it’s a no brainer to sell where your customers are rather than trying to lure them to your site.”
+As a result, it’s a no-brainer to sell where your customers are rather than trying to lure them to your site.”

 An honorary mention goes to stories which became one of the top things being added to social platforms in 2017.
 People took notice and had a good time making fun of all the things that would have stories in 2017.
 I still haven’t seen a ton of brands utilize the stories feature in Instagram and Snapchat, but there is definitely consumer attraction to viewing stories.